ChiKitsune/SwapThings/README.md

 # SwapThings a 1.14.4 Minecraft Forge Mod

-Mod created for Darkphan to work with CCI/TwitchSpawn for some Twitch Integration.
+Mod mainly created to work with CCI/TwitchSpawn for some Twitch Integration.
- Mainly adds commands for viewers to interact and make things more entertaining for the streamer.
+Adds commands for viewers to interact and make things more entertaining for the streamer.

 #### Commands:
       - Note: arguments in <> mean they are required while [] are optional.